“Fun, Fresh Air and Fantastic Activities”

 A wide range of supervised activities are available, such as:

 - orienteering ……..

-The cost of this trip is £120.00 and includes transport, accommodation, three meals a day, all activities and an annual Urdd membership.
+The cost of this trip is £150.00 and includes transport, accommodation, three meals a day, and all activities.

 This is a really enjoyable, active and educational experience and we hope that as many Year 7 students as possible will join us at this beautiful location.

 For further information about the Glan-llyn Outdoor Activity Centre, please visit their website http://www.urdd.cymru/en/residential-centres/glan-llyn/.

 Any further information about the trip will be added to this page over time and notification to parents to check in will be advised via Facebook.

 All images used on this page are supplied courtesy of the Glan-llyn Outdoor Activity Centre.

 Welcome to Glan Llyn

 Gwersyll Glan-llyn is an outdoor education centre located on the shores of Llyn Tegid near Y Bala.
 We organise courses for groups and organisations, educational courses for schools and colleges and adventure holidays for Urdd members.